Grax32/Grax32.github.io/articles/habits-book.md

 system.
 Here, as in so many other cases, it is only the premier pas qui coute.
-For the entire nervous system is nothing but a system of paths between a sensory terminus a quo and a muscular, glandular, or other
+For the entire nervous system is nothing but a system of paths between a sensory terminus a quo and a muscular, glandular, or other terminus ad quern.

-14 HABIT

-terminus ad quern.
 A path once traversed by a nerve-current might be expected to follow the law of most of the paths we know, and to be scooped out and made more permeable